KJhari/carla-ros-bridge/README.md

 ## Contributions and License

 Contributions are welcome.
 Please follow the contribution guidelines specified in the repository.
-The project is released under [specify the license].
 Acknowledgments

-Thanks to the teams behind Carla, ROS, and Darknet for their open-source software, and to Rumeysa Keskin for the YOLO training on traffic signs.
+Thanks to the teams behind Carla, ROS, and Darknet for their open-source software, and to [Rumeysa Keskin](https://github.com/Rumeysakeskin/YOLO-Darknet-Video-and-Image-Detection-Traffic-Signs) for the YOLO training on traffic signs.

 ![rostopic_lsit](https://github.com/KJhari/carla-ros-bridge/assets/44090664/20594837-8d99-42c8-a529-f406425e895f)